 Stewardship

-Committed to Community 2025
+Commitment to Community 2025

-We are the community we build.
+We are the community that we build.

 Stewardship Goal for 2025: